okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleappsections/index.md

 2. From the side navigation, select **Applications** > **Applications**, and then click **Add Application**.
 3. From the Add Application page, click **Create New App**.
 4. In the dialog box that appears, select **Web** as the **Platform**, select **OpenID Connect** as the **Sign on method**, and then click **Create**.
 5. Fill in the Create OpenID Connect App Integration fields that you need.
-Be sure to add the following, and then click ?**Save**:
+Be sure to add the following, and then click **Save**:
     * **Login redirect URIs** &mdash; `http://localhost:8080/authorization-code/callback`
     * **Logout redirect URIs** &mdash; `http://localhost:8080/`
 6. On your new Application page, select the **Assignments** tab, click **Assign**, and then select **Assign to Groups**.
 7. In the dialog box that appears, select **Assign** for the Everyone group, and then click **Done**.
 You must assign the app to either the Everyone Group or a custom Group that you create so that the profile enrollment functions correctly.
 8. Select the **General** tab and click the "Copy to clipboard" icon to copy the **Client ID** and the **Client secret**.
-Store these temporarily for use when starting the sample app in a few steps.
+Store these temporarily for use when you start the sample app in a few steps.
 9. From the side navigation, select **Security** > **API**, and then select the **Trusted Origins** tab.
 10. Click **Add Origin**, enter a **Name**, and add `http://localhost:8080` as the **Origin URL**.
 11. Select the **CORS** check box and click **Save**.